totalspectrum/flexprop/samples/README.txt

   lisp.c: Interactive interpreter
   fibo.c: Recursive fibonacci in Lisp

+simpletools: Some samples using the Parallax simpletools library (Thanks to Roy Eltham for the port)

 upython: MicroPython interpreter for P2
   This is a binary-only package, which may be run using the `Special` menu or the `Run Binary` button.
 See the README for some information